How long has Nativity Preparatory Academy been open?

 Nativity Preparatory Academy is different because of our students—and because of how we teach them.

 Our students come from a variety of diverse backgrounds, with more than 20 nationalities and multiple faith traditions represented.
 But they all have several things in common: they have not been well served by the schools they attended and are several years behind grade level when they first arrive at Nativity; and they come from families that while economically challenged, truly care about education.

 To help them catch up, our academic program is much more extensive than at other middle schools.
 The typical day runs from 7:30 a.m. to 5:30 p.m. and includes academic classes, afternoon sports, fine arts activities, study hall sessions with individual tutoring, and three meals.
 Students also attend Saturday sessions for enrichment activities and field trips, as well as a three-week summer program that combines academics with leadership exercises and camp activities.
 All of this adds up to more than 550 additional “contact hours” per year.
 Plus, our student-faculty ratio of seven students to each faculty member ensures that all students get the individual attention they need.

 This intensive program is geared to accelerate students’ academic progress.
 But it also helps to promote their social development, physical well-being, and understanding of themselves.

-Does the Nativity model work?
+How does the Nativity model work?

-Yes!
 Inner-city schools have a high dropout rate—as many as 50% of students drop out before graduating from high school.
 But since a Nativity middle school education prepares students so well, more than 90% of Nativity school students graduate from high school.